h15200/notes/system-design.md

 - blob stores like S3 scale. you pay for what you need
 - object store is faster because there is no concurrency guarantees
-- you need a distributed file system if you need to run batch/stream jobs
 - if there is no need to run jobs, use object stores over DFSs
 - CDN can be put up behind blob stores to distribute file closer to the end user
+- you need a distributed file system if you need to run batch/stream jobs
+- generally, mapReduce (HDFS) use case is mainly for distributed batch processing.
+This is not possible on a blob storage like S3.

 ## Getting info to client from server